smattingly/database-tutorial/part3.md

 ##Set operations

-SQL defines a set `UNION` operator that allows you to append one query's results to another.
+MySQL defines a set `UNION` operator that allows you to append one query's results to another.
 Suppose that you wanted to list all email addresses in the database.

 ```
 mysql> select email from student